stemkoski/three.py/README.md

 #### Python 3D library ####

-The aim of this project is to create an easy to use 3D library for use with Python.
+The aim of this project is to create an easy to use 3D library for Python.

 This project was inspired by [Three.js](https://threejs.org/), and attempts to follow the effective and reliable class structure from that project whenever possible.